JosueHernandez0000/Powder-XRD-V-A/README.md

 6. **FWHM calculation**: Calculates the Full Width at Half Maximum (FWHM) of each epak in the diffractogram.

 ## 3. Main Outputs
-The code is meant to be a quick and easy way to plot and visualize experimental XRD data.
+This tool is meant to be a quick and easy way to plot and visualize experimental XRD data.
 The main outputs of the program are the following plots:
 1. **XRD spectra with background**
 2. **XRD spectra without background**
 3. **Plots XRD with selected reference patterns**